BaderLab/EnrichmentMap_docs/MainPanel.rst

 * Edge cutoff

-  * This slider is initally set all the way to the left, which corresponds to the smallest edge similarity score in the network.
+  * This slider is initially set all the way to the left, which corresponds to the smallest edge similarity score in the network.
   * As the slider is moved to the right edges with a similarity score less than the cutoff are hidden.
   * Similarity scores can be found in the *Edge Table* in the column named *EM#_similarity_coefficient*.